Ecotrust/forestplanner/docs/user_inventory/user_inventory.md

 This returns a list of all "valid" condids for this variant.
 At this point, validity is defined loosely - it currently just returns a list of condids for that variant.
 More advanced logic (e.g. checking that they have all necessary rxs, offsets, etc.) may be added as required.
 Until then, it's up to the site administrators to ensure that any data added to the fvsaggregate table is done cleanly.

 Because the query may be very computationally expensive, this method is cached.
-Therefore it is required to clear the cache when new data is added.
-This can be done using Redis directly:
+The caching is done on import via the `imoprt_gyb` command.
+If it is required to clear the cache manually, use `manage.py clear_cache` or using Redis directly:

     $ redis-cli
     redis 127.0.0.1:6379> select 1